Linz, Austria - Things to Do in Linz

 Insider Tips

-Purchase the Linz Card for free public transport and attraction discounts - it pays for itself after visiting just two major sites
+The Linz Card (€17 for 3 days) includes free public transport, museum entries, and discounts at restaurants - it pays for itself if you visit just two major attractions

 Explore Activities in Linz